VA Disability Benefits Update:

 Affected Veterans who were stationed at Camp Lejeune may now submit applications for benefits.
 Roughly 1,400 disability claims related to contamination at Camp Lejeune are already pending, and will be reviewed immediately, according to the VA.

-If you are a Veteran who was stationed at Camp Lejeune and have questions about how this new legislation can affect your claim, please contact the experienced Veterans’ disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today for a free case evaluation.
+If you are a Veteran who was stationed at Camp Lejeune and have questions about how this new legislation can affect your claim, please contact the experienced Veterans’ disability attorneys at Gardberg & Kemmerly, P.C. today for a free case evaluation.
 Gardberg & Kemmerly serves Veterans across the United States from their home office in Mobile, Alabama.